WanluLiuLab/yasim/doc/src/quickstart/index.ipynb.md

 - `ce11_isoform_depth.tsv`, a TSV file with following columns:
   - `TRANSCRIPT_ID`, the `transcript_id` field in GTF.
   - `DEPTH`, isoform expression level in coverage.

-The generated depth file can be regarded as ground truth for isoform-level quantifiers.

 +++